 A Religion News Service headline reports, Single Adults Want Ministry, Not Sympathy”.
 According to RNS, singles are “part of a demographic — men and women of childbearing age without children — that nearly doubled in 24 years, from 10 percent of the population in 1976 to 19 percent in 2000.”

-How can marrieds interact with this vital and growing group in a way that they will appreciate?
+How can marrieds interact with this vital and growing group in a positive and affirming way?

 Lose the lonely label

 The term “single” is a lonely label.
 By definition, single means consisting of only one part.
 To be single invokes images of a solitary soul who is distant from the whole.
-But, does being unmarried really mean the faith-filled believer is separate, unattached, or alone?
-If so, this might imply that a single is not joined to anything at all.
+But does being unmarried really mean the faith-filled believer is separate, unattached, or alone?

 In Christ, this is not the case.
 Nothing is farther from the truth!
-Once a person gives their life to the Lord Jesus, he or she is united with the Lord, never to be alone again.
+Once a person gives their life to the Lord Jesus, they are united with the Lord and his Church, never to be alone again.
 The book of Psalms explains, “God sets the solitary in families” (Ps.
 68:6, NKJV).

 Respect single strength